 Here’s what we know and don’t know about climate change:

-- You know a lot of other things if you read newspapers, (e.g. our carbon intensive lifestyle is a problem, our fossil fuel addiction, especially to coal, is a huge problem forcing a warmer climate.)
+- You know a lot of other things if you read newspapers (e.g. our carbon intensive lifestyle is a problem, our fossil fuel addiction, especially to coal, is a huge problem forcing a warmer climate).
 There’s a mad scramble to find clean energy with no solution in sight, CO2 emissions in the atmosphere are increasing, polar caps are melting, glaciers are retreating, worrying farmers and cities that depend on melt water.
-In addition to the stress of climate change, environmental warning signs are everywhere; (e.g. over harvesting, species decline, habitat conversion.)
+In addition to the stress of climate change, environmental warning signs are everywhere (e.g. over harvesting, species decline, and habitat conversion).
 Where have the frogs, bees, and bats gone?
-We are witnessing the “Tragedy of the Commons”.
+We are witnessing the ‘Tragedy of the Commons’.
 Chicken Little would be pleased.

-We know Nature like surprises, but we don’t know the triggers for climate instability, the so-called tipping points, that have radically altered climate by 5 or 10 degrees in the past in a few decades.
+We know nature likes surprises, but we don’t know the triggers for climate instability, the so-called tipping points, that have radically altered climate by 5 or 10 degrees in the past few decades.
 We know clouds play a huge role, but can’t pin that down.
 Nor do we know the stability of vast deposits of methane in the tundra and deep oceans, which could speed up the mess if released, nor the inertia in the system that visit more warming long after the problem is solved, and it will be solved.
-Go to ipcc.ch and read their reports, 1400 scientists from 80 countries can’t be too far off.
+Go to ipcc.ch and read their reports, 1,400 scientists from 80 countries can’t be too far off.

 We don’t know the tolerances of carbon sinks, like our forests and oceans, nor the positive feed backs that reverse their capacities to ameliorate CO2 emissions, or the tolerance of marine life to withstand ocean acidification.
 We do know that marine life and their food sources like phytoplankton are in serious decline, and that coral reefs and shell fish are struggling.
 Our oceans need your attention.
 We need to put less in, take less out, and guard the edges.

 We know the BRICs (Brazil, Russia, India, and China) want to live the American Dream and are adding energy capacity at a staggering rate.
-China is putting on line a new coal-fired utility every 5 days, without any carbon sequestration.
+China is putting online a new coal-fired utility every five days, without any carbon sequestration.
 The emissions from just two new plants are sufficient to wipe out the gain from changing every light bulb in the US to the twisty jobs, in just 20 days.

 We don’t know whether it’s safe or effective to try to geo-engineer the climate to a cooler state, like seeding the upper atmosphere with sulfur particulates, imitating volcanic ash that occasionally cools the planet.
 Tinkering with the climate is a crazy idea, but the Native Americans danced for rain, and someday we may too.